restic/restic/doc/design.rst

    and wait until a trusted host has used ``forget`` often enough to remove all correct snapshots.
--  Create a garbage snapshot for every existing snapshot with a slightly different timestamp and wait until certain ``forget`` configurations has been run, thereby removing all correct snapshots at once.
+-  Create a garbage snapshot for every existing snapshot with a slightly different timestamp and wait until certain ``forget`` configurations have been run, thereby removing all correct snapshots at once.

 An adversary with write access to your files at the storage location could: